-Medical Cost PMPM Quarterly Trend Increase (Decrease) in Factors Increase (Decrease) In Medical Expenses Payable
+Medical Cost PMPM Quarterly Trend Increase (Decrease) in Factors Increase (Decreas Expenses] (in thous Payable

-(in thousands)

 3% \$ 3,804

 2 2,536

 1 1,268

 (1) (1,268)

 (2) (2,536)

 (3) (3,804)

 Each period, we re-examine previously established IBNR estimates based on actual claim submissions and other changes in facts and circumstances.
 As the IBNR estimates recorded in prior periods develop, we adjust the amount of the estimates and include the changes in estimates in medical expenses in the period in which the change is identified.